gyulanemeth/bluefox.email/docs/personalization.md

 #### INCLUDES

-The `INCLUDES` operator checks for a value in an array.
-It also uses the `===` operator, so it does not do automatic type conversions.
+The `INCLUDES` operator checks if a value exists in an array.
+Like `EQ`, it uses strict equality:

 ```
 {{#if (INCLUDES array value)}}